How to elegantly judge whether a numeric variable is zero in AnQi CMS template?

 1. Use!Logical NOT operator (recommended)

-This is the simplest and most intuitive way, especially suitable for judging 'if the variable is zero or empty'.
+This is the most concise and intuitive way, especially suitable for judgments such as 'if the variable is zero or empty'.

 Assuming we have a product variableproductwhich includes an integer inventory fieldproduct.Stock.